 Soda bread is a great addition to meal and snack time.
 As we have to limit Molly’s fat and sugar due to reflux this is a great snack for her.
-She loves Rosemary and we always fight for the roasted garlic when we have a roasted chicken so it seemed like a good idea to combine them in a bread!
+She loves Rosemary and we always fight for the roasted garlic when we have a roasted chicken so it seemed like a good idea to combine them in a fab Vegan Roasted Garlic and Rosemary Soda Bread!

 Roasting garlic makes it sweet, and sticky and deliciously smoky.
 It’s works really nicely in bread and we use this instead of the traditional high fat buttery garlic bread to go with Lasagne and Spaghetti Bolognese.